 Recruiting User Research Participants By Email

-The Sequencing.com health group was recruited for a one to one-and-a-half-hour interview and observation session by pulling a list of users from the Sequencing.com database that met certain criteria.
+The health group was recruited for a one to one-and-a-half-hour interview and observation session by pulling a list of users from my client’s database that met certain criteria.
 The criteria defined sought out users who self-identified as consumer users during the sign-up process, who had uploaded at least one DNA data file, and used at least one application to analyze at least one DNA data file in the last year.
 The data also contained information on what service initially produced the DNA data file, such as AncestryDNA, 23andMe, MyHeritage, Genes for Good, and others.
 This list of users was used to identify potential participants.
-Those potential participants were then emailed via Sequencing.com’s branded MailChimp account and asked to participate in user research.
+Those potential participants were then emailed via my client’s branded MailChimp account and asked to participate in user research.
 The email included a link to a screener survey that I created in SurveyMonkey.
 If the potential participants wished to express interesting in being part of the study, they were required to fill out the screener survey.

 Review of the Two Research Participant Recruitment Methods